 1957: “That’ll Be The Day” by Buddy Holly and the Crickets was issued by Brunswick Records.
-The song had originally been recorded by Holly and the Three Tunes the summer before and was one of several tunes that Decca Records had prohibited Holly from re-recording.
+The song was originally recorded by Holly and the Three Tunes the summer before and was one of several tunes that Decca Records had prohibited Holly from re-recording.
 To get around this restriction, producer Norman Petty credited the second version to the Crickets, which was released on Decca subsidiary label Brunswick, leading Holly to simultaneous have contracts with two labels.
 All future recordings by the Crickets were henceforth issued by Brunswick, and their version of “That’ll Be the Day” was included on the group’s debut album, The “Chirping” Crickets, which was released later that year in November.
 It became the Crickets’ biggest hit, reaching #1 on the US and UK charts and #2 on the US R&B chart.

-1966: “Over Under Sideways Down” by The Yardbird was released in the UK, where it became the band’s last top 10 single.
+1966: “Over Under Sideways Down” by The Yardbirds was released in the UK, where it became the band’s last top 10 single.

 1972: Procol Harum’s live version of Conquistador entered the Billboard Hot 100.
 Recorded with the Edmonton Symphony Orchestra, the song was the lead single from the group’s live album recorded at the Northern Alberta Jubilee Auditorium in Canada.
 The record became Procol Harum’s second highest charting single in the US, reaching #16 on the Billboard chart.